History of lesbianism: Legal status

-Colonial America and the United States
+United States

+17th and 18th centuries

 In colonial American history, laws against lesbianism were suggested but not created or enforced.
 In 1636, John Cotton proposed a law which would make sex between two women (or two men) in Massachusetts Bay a capital offense, but the law was not enacted.
-It would have read, "Unnatural filthiness, to be punished with death, whether sodomy, which is carnal fellowship of man with man, or woman with woman, or buggery, which is carnal fellowship of man or woman with beasts or fowls".
+It would have read, "Unnatural filthiness, to be punished with death, whether sodomy, which is carnal fellowship of man with man, or woman with woman, or buggery, which is carnal fellowship of man or woman with beasts or fowls."
 In 1655, the Connecticut Colony suggested a law against sodomy between women (as well as between men), but it did not take effect.

-However, Sarah White Norman and Mary Vincent Hammon in 1649 in Plymouth Colony were prosecuted for "lewd behavior with each other upon a bed".
+However, in 1649 in Plymouth Colony, Sarah White Norman and Mary Vincent Hammon were prosecuted for "lewd behavior with each other upon a bed."
 Their trial documents are the only known record of sex between female English colonists in North America in the seventeenth century.
 Hammon was only admonished, perhaps because she was under sixteen, but in 1650 Norman was convicted and required to publicly acknowledge her "unchaste behavior" with Hammon.
 She was also warned against future offenses.
 This is the only known example of the prosecution of female homosexual activities in United States history.

+Deborah Sampson fought in the American Revolution under the name Robert Shurtlieff, and pursued relationships with women.

 In 1779, Thomas Jefferson proposed a law stating that "Whosoever shall be guilty of rape, polygamy, or sodomy with man or woman shall be punished, if a man, by castration, if a woman, by cutting thro' the cartilage of her nose a hole of one half inch diameter at the least", but the proposal failed.

-In Paris in the late nineteenth and early twentieth century, lesbians became more visible in art and in the public sphere.
-A painting by Henri de Toulouse-Lautrec of entertainer Cha-U-Kao at the Moulin Rouge.